Rob Duboff

 From 1999-2001, Rob served as Ernst & Young’s Chief Marketing Officer with responsibility for all marketing activities of the then $4 billion enterprise.
 He also chaired the firm’s Global Marketing Operating Committee.
 Prior to that, Rob was a Vice President and board member of Mercer Management Consulting.

-Rob coauthored the book, Market Research Matters, and wrote ROI for Marketing for the ANA.
-He has also written for such publications as Harvard Business Review, Marketing Management and other publications.
+He has also written for such publications as Harvard Business Review, Marketing Management and several others.
 He has chaired AMA’s Marketing Strategy Conferences and is a past-chair of the board of directors for the Advertising Research Foundation on which he served for two terms.
-He is an experienced moderator and teacher who has taught at MIT’s Sloan School, Boston University, Northeastern, Harvard University Extension School and Boston College.
+He is an experienced moderator and teacher who currently teaches at Harvard’s Extension School, and has taught at MIT’s Sloan School, Boston University, Northeastern, and Boston College.
+He serves on the board of the Boston Book Festival.

 Rob received a BA from Amherst College and JD from Harvard Law School.